Take A Look At The New ‘Halloween’ Poster Revealed At San Diego Comic-Con 2018

 San Diego Comic-Con is shaping up to be quite the source for new horror movie developments.
-After debut video footage from It: Chapter Two, as resported earlier right here at the Inquisitr, Thursday July 19 at SDCC has only gotten better for fans of the horror genre with more announcements seeming to pop up every few minutes.
+After debut video footage from It: Chapter Two, as reported earlier right here at the Inquisitr, Thursday July 19 at SDCC has only gotten better for fans of the horror genre with more announcements seeming to pop up every few minutes.

 Coming Soon is now reporting that the upcoming Halloween film, due in theaters this October, officially has a new poster.
 Halloween is described as being a direct sequel to John Carpenter’s original 1978 masterpiece Halloween, which starred Jamie Lee Curtis in her breakout role as Laurie Strode.
 The role earned Jamie Lee Curtis the title of “The Scream Queen.”